Frank Buckles: During and after World War II

 As of 1940, Buckles had been employed by the White Star, American President, and W.R.
 Grace shipping companies, and in that year shipping business took him to Manila in the Philippines.
 After the outbreak of the Pacific War and the invasion of the Philippines, he reportedly remained in Manila to help resupply U.S. troops.
 He was captured in January 1942 by Japanese forces, and spent the next three years and two months as a civilian internee in the Santo Tomas and Los Baños prison camps.

 As a prisoner, he battled starvation, receiving only a small meal of mush served in a tin cup—a utensil he kept for the rest of his life.
 With a weight below 100 lb, Buckles developed beriberi, and led fellow captives in calisthenics to counter the effects of imprisonment.
 Their captors showed little mercy, but Buckles was allowed to grow a small garden, which he often used to help feed children who were imprisoned there.

 All of the captives were freed following a raid by Allied forces on February 23, 1945.
 Before the war he had become fluent in German, Spanish, Portuguese, and French, and by its end had learned some Japanese.

 After World War II, Buckles moved to San Francisco and married Audrey Mayo in 1946.
 Eight years later, the couple bought the 330 acre Gap View Farm in West Virginia where they raised cattle.
 Ancestors named Buckles had settled near Gap View Farm centuries earlier.

 In 1955, their only child, Susannah, was born.
-By then, the world traveller had settled down to a life of farm activities, social events, and serving as an officer (eventually president) of the county historical society.
+By then, the world traveler had settled down to a life of farm activities, social events, and serving as an officer (eventually president) of the county historical society.
 Audrey Buckles died in 1999, and their daughter moved back to the farm to care for him.